Seal of Dane County County of Dane

 Please Do Not Bring

 Our camp encourages children and teens to learn and play in nature, and we strongly believe in the importance of less distractions during our camp program.
-Please leave these items at home.
+The items below are not to be brought to camp unless needed for an ADA Modification - if brought to camp, these items will be taken away and kept in the office until a parent or guardian comes to pick them up.

 • Toys (playing cards, fidget toys, dolls, legos, etc.)